rt-net/jnmouse_utils/setup-scripts/README.md

 1. Flash the official image to the microSD card following the [Official Document](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#write)
 2. Mount the microSD card to the PC and rename `usr/lib/nvidia/qspi-update/nvqspi-update.sh` to `usr/lib/nvidia/qspi-update/nvqspi-update.sh.bak`.
-3. Remove the SD card from the PC and insert it to the Jetson Nano.
+3. Remove the microSD card from the PC and insert it to the Jetson Nano.
 4. Run the following setup scripts after the the OEM installation step.
     ```
     git clone https://github.com/rt-net/jnmouse_utils